 If you use a home office exclusively for business purposes, you can deduct as a business expenses a portion of the cost of operating your home.
 However, the home office deduction can be complex.
 You need to keep good records of your home expenses, allocate the expenses of operating your home between business and the personal uses, and complete a special IRS form, Form 8829.
 Lots of people who qualify for the deduction don't take it because they don't think it's worth the trouble.

-In a rare move to simplify life for taxpayers, the IRS has created a new simplified optional home office deduction.
-The simplified home office deduction starts this year and can be claimed on your 2013 tax return, which you file in 2014.
-You can't claim the simplified deduction on your 2012 return, which you must file in 2013.
+In a rare move to simplify life for taxpayers, the IRS created a new simplified optional home office deduction.
+The simplified home office deduction can be claimed starting in tax year 2013.

 Using the optional method, you simply deduct $5 for every square foot of your home office.
 However, the deduction is capped at $1,500 per year; so it can only be used for offices up to 300 square feet.

 Using the optional method relieves you from having to keep records of your home office expenses such as utilities, rent, mortgage payments, real estate taxes, or casualty losses.
 And you don't have to complete Form 8829.

 Homeowners using the new option cannot claim a depreciation deduction for their home office.
 However, they can claim allowable mortgage interest, real estate taxes, and casualty losses on the home as itemized deductions on Schedule A. These deductions need not be allocated between personal and business use, as is required under the regular method.

 Business expenses unrelated to the home, such as advertising, supplies, and wages paid to employees are still fully deductible.

 It's important to understand that all the regular rules for qualifying for the home office deduction still apply even if you use the optional method.
 To qualify, you must meet any one of the following requirements:

 - your home office is your principal place of business